kircherlab/80K-Analysis/README_80K.md

         - I have xx variants see presentation
 - Running preprocessing: standard: `41284` variants with > 2 barcodes

-- sanity check because shitty cosum script:
+- sanity check because shitty understanding of cosum script:
   - job id: `4538047` for lowConfig (bc_preparation.sh): 42598
   - job id: `4538055` for standard (bc_preparation.sh): 42129
   - Preprocessing: standard: `4538254` => in table: `41284`
   - Preprocessing: lowConfig: `4538258` => in table: `42137`
+  - generate new task: 06_variant_analysis
+  - Questions: try to get the numbers of positive and negative effects
+    - Add enformer classes (problems?)